a 4-week content strategy program for writers trapped inside a love-hate relationship with the internet

 WHO I BUILT THIS FOR

-THE AUTHOR WHOSE LAST BOOK UNDERPERFORMED AND IS READY AND WILLING TO TRY SOMETHING NEW
+THE AUTHOR WHOSE LAST BOOK UNDERPERFORMED AND who IS READY AND WILLING TO TRY SOMETHING NEW

 THE writer who HAS BUILT A FOLLOWING BY POSTING CONTENT ABOUT WRITING AND WANTS TO FIGURE OUT HOW TO REACH READERS